2Abendsegler/GClh/README.md

 - [Geocaching Forum - GC little helper II](https://forums.geocaching.com/GC/index.php?/topic/343005-gc-little-helper-ii/)
 - [Geoclub Geocaching Forum - Scripte](https://geoclub.de/forum/viewforum.php?f=117)
 - [Swiss Geocache Forum - GC little helper II](https://www.swissgeocacheforum.ch/forum/topic/12872-gc-little-helper-ii/)
-- Our [ticket system](https://github.com/2Abendsegler/GClh/issues) on this platform
+- Our [Ticket System](https://github.com/2Abendsegler/GClh/issues) on this platform

 ## Our Goal
 *GC little helper II* is a powerful tool to enhance and extend the functionality on the geocaching pages of www.geocaching.com.
 All functions can be configured in a configuration menu.
 The tool uses english as language.